ihh/trajectory-likelihood/README.md

 Calculate indel probabilities using the trajectory enumeration method of Miklos, Lunter &amp; Holmes (2004), [A "Long Indel" model for evolutionary sequence alignment](https://www.ncbi.nlm.nih.gov/pubmed/14694074).

+This code includes an implementation of Algorithm 1 from the MLH 2004 paper, which computes the likelihood of a state trajectory in a continuous-time Markov chain, with event times integrated out.

-For clarity, this code currently makes the following simplifications relative to the full model described in the paper:
+For clarity, this code currently makes the following simplifications relative to the full "Long Indel" model described in the paper:
 - Currently it only calculates the gap likelihoods for internal chop zones (i.e. not the regions at the ends of the sequence, nor the probability of deleting/inserting tbhe whole entire sequence).
 This is equivalent to considering only infinitely long sequences.
 - Currently it does not use a mixture of geometric distributions for the indel lengths, just a single geometric distribution.